 Embedding External Content

-- Embed login-protected content in your employee platform using SAML SSO protocol.
-In this way, users can access external content without actively logging in with their account credentials.
+- Embed sign-in-protected content in your employee platform using SAML SSO protocol.
+In this way, users can access external content without actively signing in with their account credentials.
 The single-sign-on configuration works in the background to enable a seamless yet secure user experience.
 Users see the content in the menu and on a page inside the platform.
-Example, Use SAML plugin.
+For example, Use SAML plugin.

 Embedding via Plugins